Skip to main content

 string

-• Return value: true if topic is subscribed to and unsubscribed or false if subscription to the topic does not exist.
+• Return value: true if unsubscribed or false if subscription to the topic does not exist.
 The script is aborted if the argument is not valid.

 MQTT.publish()